The Who, What, Where, When and Sometimes, Why.

 Women who have a strong family history of breast cancer may worry about passing on an inherited genetic mutation that increases risk.

 Having a child is a personal decision.
-However, if you have any concerns, it may be helpful to talk with your health care provider or a counselor and to seek support from your family, friends and other loved ones.
+However, if you have any concerns, it may be helpful to talk with your health care provider or a mental health provider and to seek support from your family, friends and other loved ones.

 Learn more about breast cancer concerns for family members.